flexiblepower/powermatcher-documentation/SimplePMCluster.md

 # Creating a simple PM cluster

-## Overview

 In this part of the tutorial, we will be creating two simple PM clusters.
 Our first cluster will have an `Auctioneer`, a `Concentrator` and a `PVPanel` (photovoltaic panel).
 Once that cluster is up and running, we will add a Freezer to this cluster.

 ![Simple Clusters](simple_clusters.png)

 This session uses the configuration admin provided by the Felix web console.
-In the [Visualizer](../Visualizer) section, we will use the powermatcher visualizer.
+In the [Visualizer](Visualizer.md) section, we will use the PowerMatcher visualizer.

 We will do this by following the following steps: